Last updated: November 23, 2025

 3. How to use the ROC in trading

 With the mechanics understood, let’s move to the practical part.
 Interpreting signals from the ROC indicator is how this tool becomes a powerful analytical asset.
-The ROC provides four key signals, and it is crucial to understand what each one is telling you about market momentum.
+The ROC provides four key signals, and it is crucial to understand what each one is telling traders about market momentum.

 3.1.
 Zero line crosses